bansal-vasu/Confluence-Docker/README.md

 # Project Title: Pet Clinic Dockerized Application

-This project is based on the work of 'feelgood1987' and 'dsyer', created in collaboration with the Spring Boot Community and hosted in the repository [spring-projects/spring-petclinic](https://github.com/spring-projects/spring-petclinic).
-Full credit goes to the original creators and contributors for their efforts in developing and maintaining this exemplary application.
+This project is based on the work of **feelgood1987** and **dsyer**, created in collaboration with the **Spring Boot Community** and hosted in the repository [spring-projects/spring-petclinic](https://github.com/spring-projects/spring-petclinic).
+Full credit goes to the original creators and contributors for their efforts in developing and maintaining this exemplary Spring Boot application.
+I would also like to mention **ajeetraina** whose work, hosted in the repository [spring-petclinic-docker](https://github.com/dockersamples/spring-petclinic-docker?tab=readme-ov-file) helped me build a dockerized version of the original app.
+This project would not have been possible without the work of the original creators and all the contributors

 **INTRODUCTION**
 This project involves creating a fully functional Pet Clinic application, packaged and deployed using Docker.
 The Pet Clinic application serves as a robust management tool for pet owners, veterinarians, and clinic administrators, enabling seamless operations and efficient management of pet-related information.
 The application is designed with user-friendly features that enhance the user experience, coupled with a dynamic in-memory database for data storage and retrieval.